Alena Aurum

-Alеna Aurum (formerly Alenka Star Be; full name Alyona Aleksandrovna Fedotova; (Note: The Russian given name Aлёна is transliterated as both Alena and Alyona.) born 16 October 2009) is a Russian video blogger on the Likee social network, singer and former radio host.

-Aurum rose to fame in 2018–2019 by publishing videos to Likee on the topics of entertainment, sketch, dance and lip sync.
-In 2020, she entered Likee's global top ten rankings, which contributed to her rise to prominence.
-She ranked fourth in the CIS among the most popular bloggers on the social network.
+Alеna Aurum (formerly Alenka Star Be; full name Alyona Aleksandrovna Fedotova; (Note: The Russian given name Aлёна is transliterated as both Alena and Alyona.) born 16 October 2009) is a Russian singer, radio host, and video blogger on the Likee social network.
+Starting in 2018, Aurum began publishing short videos on Likee on the topics of entertainment, sketch comedy, dance, and lip-sync content.
+In 2020, she entered the top ten of Likee's global rankings.
+As of 2021, Aurum is ranked fourth among the most popular bloggers on the social network in the Commonwealth of Independent States.

-Biography
+Early life

-Alyona Alexandrovna Fedotova was born on 16 October 2009, in the Russian city of Odintsovo.
-She later moved to a village near Zvenigorod, where she began creating videos.
-Initially, Fedotova studied at a regular school and took vocal, choreography and drawing courses.
-With her growth in popularity requiring increased engagement in blogging and performing at concerts, she switched to homeschooling.
-"We decided to optimize the processes of studying and blogging by transferring Alyona to home schooling," the blogger's mother commented.
+Alyona Alexandrovna Fedotova was born on 16 October 2009 in the Russian city of Odintsovo.
+She later moved to a village near Zvenigorod, where she began creating and uploading videos to the video-sharing app Likee.
+Initially, Fedotova studied at a secondary school and took courses in choreography, singing, and drawing.
+As her videos grew in popularity, she switched to homeschooling so that she could focus on video-blogging and performing at concerts.

-The account "@alenka_star_be" was registered with Likee on 22 May 2018.
-After two years of active blogging, Fedotova entered the global top ten on the app's ranking.
-This contributed to the account's rise in prominence.
-Further, in 2021–2022 she ranked fourth in the CIS among Likee's bloggers, with more than 22 million subscribers.